Tslater01/AWS-Quantum-Simulation/README.md

 ## Overview of Algorithms

-In quantum computing, the realms of superposition and entanglement form its bedrock.
-This repository shines a spotlight on a plethora of pivotal quantum algorithms:

 ### Bell's Inequality
-This experimentally verifiable phenomenon underscores quantum mechanics' peculiarities.
-It defies classical intuitions about correlations and lays bare the non-classical essence of quantum systems, challenging local hidden variable theories.
+Bell's Inequality is a fundamental concept in quantum mechanics that challenges classical intuitions about correlations.
+It highlights the non-classical nature of quantum mechanics.
+This inequality serves as a litmus test to distinguish between classical and quantum systems.
+By running a version of Bell's inequality experiment, we can observe the violation of this inequality, demonstrating the quantum behavior of a system.

-### Bernstein-Vazirani Algorithm
+### Bernstein–Vazirani Algorithm
-Imagine a scenario where you need to uncover a hidden number embedded within a function.
-The Bernstein-Vazirani algorithm can determine this hidden number in just one step, a feat unattainable by classical algorithms.
+The Bernstein–Vazirani Algorithm is a quantum algorithm designed to efficiently find a hidden binary string.
+Classically, discovering such a hidden string would require multiple queries to a black-box function.
+However, this algorithm can reveal the entire hidden string with just one query.
+It's an extension of the Deutsch-Jozsa algorithm, where the function is guaranteed to be either constant or balanced.

 ### CHSH Inequality
-An extension of Bell's Inequality, the CHSH (Clauser, Horne, Shimony, Holt) Inequality provides a quantifiable metric to discern quantum from classical correlations.
-Violations of this inequality accentuate quantum mechanics' deviation from classical expectations.
+The Clauser-Horne-Shimony-Holt (CHSH) Inequality is a generalization of Bell's Inequality.
+It provides a framework for testing quantum entanglement and violations of local realism.
+The inequality compares the correlations between measurements on entangled particles with classical correlations.
+Violations of the CHSH Inequality indicate non-classical, quantum behavior.

 ### Deutsch-Jozsa Algorithm
-Certain functions either have a consistent output or a balanced set of outputs.
-The Deutsch-Jozsa algorithm can efficiently discern between these two categories, showcasing quantum computing's prowess over classical methods.
+The Deutsch-Jozsa Algorithm is one of the pioneering quantum algorithms.
+It aims to determine specific properties of functions with significantly greater efficiency than classical counterparts.
+Specifically, it distinguishes between constant and balanced functions.
+While the classical approach requires multiple function queries, this quantum algorithm provides the answer in a single query.

 ### Grover's Search
-In a vast unsorted database, finding a specific item is like finding a needle in a haystack.
-Grover's algorithm accelerates this process, reducing the search time from linear to square root in terms of the database's size.
+Grover's Search is a quantum algorithm that offers a significant speedup for searching an unsorted database or solving black-box computational problems.
+Classical search algorithms have a complexity of O(N), while Grover's algorithm reduces this to O(√N), making it exponentially faster in finding the desired item or solution.

 ### Quantum Approximate Optimization Algorithm (QAOA)
-Addressing real-world optimization problems, QAOA demonstrates the potential of quantum computers.
-It offers a promising approach to tackle problems like the traveling salesman and other NP-hard challenges.
+The Quantum Approximate Optimization Algorithm (QAOA) demonstrates the potential of quantum computers to address real-world combinatorial optimization problems.
+It combines classical and quantum processing to find approximate solutions to optimization problems more efficiently than classical algorithms.

 ### Quantum Circuit Born Machine (QCBM)
-Venturing into the world of quantum machine learning, the QCBM employs quantum circuits as generative models.
-This paradigm can potentially revolutionize data generation, classification, and more in the quantum machine learning spectrum.
+The Quantum Circuit Born Machine (QCBM) is a quantum algorithm that introduces quantum circuits as generative models.
+It has applications in quantum machine learning and explores the use of quantum circuits for generating data distributions.
+QCBM opens up new possibilities for quantum-enhanced machine learning.

 ### Quantum Fourier Transform
-The Fourier transform is a cornerstone in signal processing.
-Its quantum counterpart, the Quantum Fourier Transform, streamlines computations, forming the backbone of several quantum algorithms, including Shor's algorithm.
+The Quantum Fourier Transform (QFT) is a quantum algorithm that enables faster computation of the Fourier transform, a fundamental mathematical operation.
+QFT has applications in many quantum algorithms, particularly in quantum cryptography and solving certain mathematical problems.

 ### Quantum Phase Estimation (QPE)
-At its core, QPE is about precision.
-It aims to determine the phase (or eigenvalues) of a unitary operator, a task fundamental to many quantum algorithms.
-Its applications span from quantum mechanics to cryptography.
+Quantum Phase Estimation (QPE) is a critical quantum algorithm used to determine the eigenvalues of unitary operators.
+It plays a pivotal role in fields like cryptography and advanced mathematics.
+QPE is essential for various quantum algorithms, making it a fundamental building block of quantum computing.

 ### Quantum Walk
-Unlike its classical counterpart, a quantum walk exhibits unique behaviors due to superposition and interference.
-It holds promise in algorithmic applications, including graph traversal and certain search problems.
+A Quantum Walk is a quantum analogue of the classical random walk.
+It provides insights into quantum dynamics and offers solutions to specific problems more efficiently than classical methods.
+Quantum walks have applications in simulating physical systems and developing quantum algorithms.

 ### Shor's Algorithm
-Modern cryptography's bulwark often rests on the difficulty of factoring large numbers.
-Shor's algorithm, if executed on a sufficiently powerful quantum computer, can shatter this foundation, necessitating new cryptographic approaches.
+Shor's Algorithm is a groundbreaking quantum algorithm known for its ability to factor large numbers efficiently.
+Factoring large numbers is a classically hard problem and forms the basis of modern encryption methods.
+Shor's algorithm has significant implications for cryptography and poses a potential threat to classical encryption systems.

 ### Simon's Algorithm
-Within a black-box function lies a hidden binary string.
-Simon's algorithm can uncover this concealed string with a notable efficiency advantage over classical algorithms.
+Simon's Algorithm is designed to identify a certain hidden property of functions with a speedup over classical solutions.
+It's a prime example of how quantum algorithms can outperform classical ones in specific tasks.
+Simon's Algorithm has applications in various areas, including cryptography and database search.

 ## Tools and Techniques